 The Fair Labor Standards Act (FLSA) states that any employee of a for-profit company must be paid for their work.
-Since interns are not considered employees in the act, interns can be unpaid, however given that they can pass a 7-step test proving the intern to be the ‘primary beneficiary’ of the internship, which can be excluded for public sectors and non-profit organizations.
+Since interns are not considered employees in the act, interns can be unpaid.
+However, given that they can pass a 7-step test proving the intern to be the ‘primary beneficiary of the internship, which can be excluded from public sectors and non-profit organizations.
 Factors to consider include:

 The test is, in reality, rather hard to pass as there may be subjective differences between the level of benefits interpreted by the intern versus the company.

 The law states that any intern that carries work considered valuable to the company and has set hours and responsibilities must be paid.
 Hence, companies who do not wish to pay their interns may need to provide unfixed working hours and duties.
 Unlike many countries that have a fixed number, the minimum wage for the UK is categorized into age groups.
-Employers should consider whether to classify their interns as ‘workers’, who are entitled to the National Minimum Wage, or ‘volunteers’, ‘student internships’, ‘student work experience placements’ or ‘work shadowing’, where the National Minimum Wage would not apply.
-Further definitions of these terms can be found on https://www.gov.uk/employment-rights-for-interns .
+Employers should consider whether to classify their interns as ‘workers’, who are entitled to the National Minimum Wage or ‘volunteers’, ‘student internships’, ‘student work experience placements, or ‘work shadowing’, where the National Minimum Wage would not apply.
+Further definitions of these terms can be found at https://www.gov.uk/employment-rights-for-interns.

 Student Intern is a student undergoing a period of work arranged or endorsed by a local education institution specified in Schedule 1 of the MWO, who must be a student resident in Hong Kong and undergoing a period of work arranged or endorsed by an institution, and the work is a compulsory or elective component of the requirements of a full-time education programme for a non-local academic qualification at degree.

-Work experience student is a student who is enrolled in a full-time accredited programme provided by a local education institution who’s also specified in Schedule 1.
+A work experience student is a student who is enrolled in a full-time accredited programme provided by a local education institution that’s also specified in Schedule 1.
 The student must be under 26 at the start of the employment and have a continuous period of up to 59 days if the student has not commenced another student employment within the same calendar year and has made a statutory declaration verifying the fact above and provided said declaration to their employer.

 On the other hand, there are also jurisdictions that allow unpaid internships.

-Under the Employment Act in Singapore, there is no stipulation as to the minimum wage to interns.
+Under the Employment Act in Singapore, there is no stipulation as to the minimum wage for interns.
 Therefore, interns can be unpaid.

-Employers should take note of the Internship Laws in their own jurisdictions along with their own financial position to consider policies of taking interns.
+Employers should take note of the Internship Laws in their own jurisdictions along with their own financial position to consider policies when taking interns.